Determination of DA

 All local development is determined in one of three ways:

-Once you have lodged a Development Application and the preliminary assessment has been carried out, your Assessment Officer will be able to clarify the relevant determination body.
+Once the preliminary assessment of the Development Application has been carried out, the Assessment Officer should be able to clarify the relevant determination body.

 Sydney Eastern City Planning Panel